 According to Hindu mythology, soul of the person lives on the earth even after his/her death.
 And Shradh is a way to pay homage to these souls and make sure that they happily depart for their journey to heaven.

 - These karmic debts, also known as Pitra Dosh, are reflected by the malefic effects of Jupiter in one’s horoscope.
 And Shradh is the classic way to purify you of any bad karma that has been passed on to you by your ancestors.

 - Moreover, people with Kal Sarp Dosh can negate the effects of the dosha by performing a Kal Sarp puja during the time of Shradh.
 It not only helps one to overcome big problems and tough situations in their life but bless you with fruitful returns or gains.

 Generally deemed to be an inauspicious, families are not expected to participate in any festivities during the Shradh period.
 Keeping in mind the sanctity of the ritual, one should religiously follow these rituals on the day of Shradh:

-- Have a purifying bath (using Gangajal) and wear white clothes
+- Have a purifying bath (using Ganga Jal) and wear white clothes.

-- Do pind daan (pay homage to the soul of the deceased) with full devotion
+- Do pind daan (pay homage to the soul of the deceased) with full devotion.

-- The prayers must not be offered later than afternoon
+- The prayers must not be offered later than after noon.

-- Cook pure vegetarian food
+- Cook pure vegetarian food.

-- Worship Tulsi to please the ancestors
+- Worship Tulsi (basil plant) to please the ancestors.

-- Feed the shradh food on banana leaves
+- Feed the Shradh food on banana leaves.

-- Refrain from alcohol, non-vegetarian food
+- Refrain from alcohol, non-vegetarian food.

-- Black urad, chana, masur, sattu, black jeera, radish, cucumber, black salt, bottle guard, black mustard, and impure fruits should not be used
+- Black urad, chana, masur, sattu, black jeera, radish, cucumber, black salt, bottle guard, black mustard, and impure fruits should not be used.

 Shradh Puja and daan is effective for achieving success in the following aspects of life:

-- To strengthen financial prosperity and stability
+- To strengthen financial prosperity and stability.

-- To obtain immovable property
+- To obtain immovable property.

-- To accelerate smooth functioning of business
+- To accelerate smooth functioning of business.

-- For better higher education of students
+- For better higher education of students.

-According to Vishnu Purana, one day in the heaven is equivalent to one year on earth.
-Thus, Shradh Paksh ritual is done once in a year, so perform it with full devotion to alleviate the suffering of departed ancestors who might be waiting in Pitraloka for their rebirth.
+According to Vishnu Purana, one day in heaven is equivalent to one year on earth.
+Thus, Shradh Paksh ritual is done once in a year, so perform it with full devotion to alleviate the suffering of departed ancestors who might be waiting in Pitraloka (Purgatory) for their rebirth.